oapicf/pinterest-sdk/clients/scala-akka/generated/docs/MediaApi.md

     val apiInstance = MediaApi("https://api.pinterest.com/v5")
     val bookmark: String = bookmark_example // String | Cursor used to fetch the next page of items

-    val pageSize: Int = 56 // Int | Maximum number of items to include in a single page of the response.
-See documentation on <a href='/docs/reference/pagination/'>Pagination</a> for more information.
+    val pageSize: Int = 56 // Int | Maximum number of items to include in a single page.
+See documentation on [Pagination](/docs/reference/pagination/) for more information.

     val request = apiInstance.mediaList(bookmark, pageSize)
     val response = apiInvoker.execute(request)